rexbrahh/libjzx/docs/design_doc_3.md

 So the core logic stays single threaded; only the async envelope queue is shared.

+#### 2.2.1 Implementation notes (current)

+The v1 runtime currently implements the envelope queue as:

+- A mutex-protected FIFO linked list (`jzx_async_msg`).
+- A wakeup fd (non-blocking `pipe(2)`) that `jzx_send_async` writes to after enqueue so the loop can break out of a blocking poll.

+The scheduler drains async messages by detaching the whole list under the mutex and then dispatching without holding the lock.
+This keeps the loop thread single-threaded while allowing foreign threads to enqueue.

+Semantics to document:

+- **Thread safety:** `jzx_send_async` is safe from any thread.
+Other `jzx_*` APIs are loop-thread-only.
+- **Ordering:** envelopes are dispatched FIFO in the order they were enqueued to the async queue.
+Within a target actor mailbox, messages are FIFO by successful enqueue time.
+- **Delivery:** `jzx_send_async` cannot validate `target` from foreign threads; delivery is best-effort and may be dropped if the actor is gone or its mailbox is full at drain time.
+- **Payload lifetime:** the payload pointer is not copied.
+The sender must ensure `data` remains valid until the receiver consumes it; ownership conventions are defined by the application protocol (v1 has no drop/destructor hook).

+Performance notes:

+- Each `jzx_send_async` call allocates one envelope node and takes a mutex, so high cross-thread message volume can bottleneck on allocation and lock contention.
+- Drain detaches in one lock/unlock, providing batching on the consumer side.
+- Future work: lock-free MPSC/MPMC ring buffer, configurable max drain per tick, and multi-loop routing.

 ### 2.3 Rules to document

 - `jzx_send` is only valid on loop thread.